OPSORO/OS/src/opsoro/apps/sociono/Auguste.md

 If you need a token that lasts longer or doesn't expire, you can follow this link: https://stackoverflow.com/questions/17197970/facebook-permanent-page-access-token

+You can check the validity of your token here: https://developers.facebook.com/tools/debug/accesstoken

 ### POST request

 Perform a POST request to create a Facebook live stream.